ClementTsang/ClementTsang/README.md

 ### Hi there!

-Here's where I tackle an ever-growing pile of projects.
-I'm currently mostly working on a bunch of Rust-related projects, though
+Here's where I tackle an ever-increasing pile of projects.
+Currently, I find myself mostly tackling Rust-based projects, though
-I enjoy dabbling in other languages and exploring new stuff.
+I always enjoy trying out other languages/tech and exploring new stuff.

 ---